- Editor Rating

 But wait, there’s more!
 Finally we’re dished up a sample of Cowch’s freshly baked ‘Udder Puffs’, with our choice of homemade ice cream and topping.
 I go for the caramelised condensed milk ice cream, smothered in pure melted white chocolate (with a few nuts on the top for health reasons).

 After devouring my ‘paradise on a plate’, it’s time for this dream dessert-filled day to end.
-I eventually manage to haul myself up from the table for a digestive stroll around the South Bank Parklands, feeling quite proud of the sacrifices I have made for readers across the nation.
+I haul myself up from the table for a digestive stroll around the South Bank Parklands, feeling quite proud of the sacrifices I have made today for readers across the nation.

 Marianne travelled as a guest of Foodi.

 Marianne Diaz is a research scientist by day and a freelance travel writer by night!
 She’s travelled to Sri Lanka to explore her children’s part-heritage and embarked on nerd-travel – travel for research to Japan, Bloomington, Chicago and Boston in the U.S. Her main aim is to get to the Italian Aeolian Islands one day with her whole family to check out the other half of her kids’ heritage (and her own).
 Marianne’s favourite travel love is exploring history-laden country towns, and the unique and intriguing landscapes of Australia.
 She believes there really is no place like home.